GTPB/ELB18F/NGS.md

 </details>
 <br/>

 **NOTE**: Turn on the green light when you're finished.
-Don't hesitate to ask questions and to turn on the red light if you're having issues.
+Assess how well you achieve the learning outcome.
+For this, see how well you responded to the different questions during the activities and also make the following questions to yourself.

+**QUESTION**: Did you broadly understand the process of finding variants from alignments?

+**QUESTION**: Could you use freebayes to infer variants?

+**QUESTION**: Did you broadly understand the content of a VCF file?

+**QUESTION**: Did you broadly understand the process of inferring the effect of a variant?

+**QUESTION**: Could you use the VEP online tool to infer the effect of variations in a VCF file?

+**QUESTION**: Did you broadly understand the output of breseq and the challenge of finding different types of vriants?

 ### <a id="LO5.2">Denovo genome assembly and annotation</a>

 Another very common application of NGS, particularly for bacteria and virus without an assembled genome, is to obtain its complete genome from the assembly of million of short reads.
 This poses significant computational challenges and novel methods had to be devised to deal with the complexity.
-The most popular tools use [de-bruijn graphs](https://en.wikipedia.org/wiki/De_Bruijn_graph) to assemble these millions of reads.
+The most popular tools use [de-bruijn graphs](https://en.wikipedia.org/wiki/De_Bruijn_graph) to assemble millions of short reads.
 Although it is becoming much more feasible, assembly is still a very computer intensive process that needs to be run in powerful servers for most cases (particularly in longer and repeat-rich eukaryote genomes).
 [Spades](http://cab.spbu.ru/software/spades/) (mostly for bacteria) and [sga](https://github.com/jts/sga/wiki) (for longer eukaryote genomes) are examples of popular assemblers.

 **TASK**: In the terminal, type 'spades.py -1 SRR1030347_1.fastq.interval.fq -2 SRR1030347_2.fastq.interval.fq  -o SRR1030347_spades'.
 After spades finishing successfully, there should be a folder SRR1030347_spades.
 Inside the folder you should have a scaffolds.fasta file.